 The tax year runs from April 6 in one year to April 5 in the following year.

-Not at all.
-Many cash ISAs offer savers instant access to their money.
+It’s up to you.
+Variable rate cash ISAs offer savers instant access to their money.
+Fixed rate ISAs offer savers a higher rate of interest if you can lock your savings away for 2 years or more (withdrawal charges will apply).
 Stocks and shares ISAs may be more appropriate if you are looking to invest for a period of 5 to 10 years.